alioso/d8-front-end-development/session_2_starting_a_new_theme.md

-# Session 2: Starting a new Theme
+# Session 2: Starting a new theme

 We will work to create a custom theme for the rest of next part of this training.
 Our custom theme will be called "bear_skin".